Careers Hub

 Sector Networking Lunches – eleven sector networking lunches are being run in 2024/25 (see calendar of events below).
 Students get the opportunity to network with six to eight specialists working in a broad sector.
 Students can attend lunches for all the sectors they are interested in.

-Higher Education Fair – students get the opportunity to meet representatives from over 60 universities and higher education institutions.
+Higher Education Fair – students have the opportunity to meet representatives of over sixty universities and higher education institutions.
 Apprenticeship training providers and employers also attend this event.

 Industry Immersion – all first-year students will be required to arrange and complete a week’s industry immersion placement at the end of the summer term.
 The process is supported by your Personal Development Tutor and the Destinations Team.

-For a calendar of key careers events and dates, please click here: Careers Events & Key Dates 2024_25
+Careers Calendar – For a calendar of key careers events and dates, please click here: Careers Events & Key Dates 2025-2026

-Callywith students can at any time, request a careers meeting with one of the college’s Careers Advisers in our Destinations Space (T303).
+Careers Appointments – Callywith students can at any time, request a careers meeting with one of the college’s Careers Advisers in our Destinations Space (T303).
 Follow-up appointments are arranged as required.
-Parents / carers are welcome to attend these meetings with their young person, if they would like to.
+Parents/carers are welcome to attend these meetings with their young person, if they would like to.
 Please click the link below to book an appointment:

 BOOK AN APPOINTMENT